Snowfable/home-ed-resources/index.md

 ## Khan Academy
 Especially good for maths and computing for all ages but other subjects at Secondary level.
 Note this uses the U.S. grade system but it's mostly common material.
 [Learn here.](https://www.khanacademy.org)

+## Languages (BBC)
+No longer being updated but the information is still here.
+Around 33 languages from French, Spanish, German to Finnish, urdu and Serbian.
+[Learn here.](http://www.bbc.co.uk/languages/)

 ## Mystery Science
 Free science lessons.
 [Investigate here.](https://mysteryscience.com)